The Internet of Things - IoT

 This is called a DDoS attack (Distributed Denial of Service).
 It's a type of attack where many thousands (or millions) of compromised computers or devices all simultaneously and repeatedly try to connect to the same web site with bogus requests.
 The flood of incoming requests can temporarily overwhelm and disable a web site.
 DDoS attacks are carried out for any number of reasons: Political disagreement, extortion, or simply "for the lulz".

 There are moves afoot to draft legislation to mandate security standards for IoT devices but, as usual, clueless lawmakers are dreadfully outpaced by product development.
 It remains a totally unregulated marketplace where any cheap insecure product can be sold.

-The Cute and Cuddly Spies Masquerading as Toys
+Spies Masquerading as Cute and Cuddly Toys

-Your kid's cloud-enabled toy could well be recording every word it hears and sending that to a data center.
+Your kid's cloud-enabled toy could well be recording every word it hears and sending it to a data center.
 The value of that collected data is huge.
 By parsing every word these toys hear, the toy can respond intelligently.
 But it doesn't end there.
 That data is mined for all kinds of valuable information that is sold to anyone willing to buy.

 Think for a moment all the conversations you might have in your home that can be picked up by these toys.
 Discussing a major purchase, a legal problem, medical issues, marital problems, and more.
 And that's just the parents having grown-up conversations.
-Kids will parrot anything they hear.
+Little kids will parrot anything they hear.
 A young child lacks judgement and discretion and might confide in his/her intelligent and responsive toy about mommy and daddy's constant fighting or anything else.

 * What is a MAC address?
 Every internet-capable device has a unique MAC (Media Access Control) address hardwired into the device and it never changes for the life of the device.
 While the purpose of the MAC address isn't to track you, it could be abused in that way under the right circumstances.